DISMANTLING WHITE SUPREMACY THROUGH FOOD

 Plift

-In my opinion, the people who are the true holders of knowledge keepers of cuisine are women, immigrant women, women of color, and elders.
+In my opinion, the people who are the true holders of knowledge and keepers of cuisine are women, immigrant women, women of color, and elders.

 Mecca Bos, Executive Director